 I did I mention I’m addicted to tattoos?
 Yeah.. yeah I am.
 They’re all over the place, and I’m always getting more.

-In this blog you’ll get a peppering of politics, non-violence, tattoos, spiritual musings and my activism work.
-So, pull up your big girl panties and jump in the deep end with me!
+In this blog, you’ll get a peppering of politics, non-violence, tattoos, spiritual musings and my activism work.
+So, pull up your big girl panties and jump into the deep end with me!

 ~ Peace ~